Let’s see how to record our program or script on a device, so that the board runs the program autonomously (without a PC connected).

 pip install adafruit-ampy

-To transfer files with ampy, we connect the board and obtain the serial port (for example, /dev/ttyUSB0 on Linux or COM3 on Windows).
-We run the following command,
+To transfer files with ampy, connect the board and get the serial port (for example, /dev/ttyUSB0 on Linux or COM3 on Windows).
+Run the following command,

 To verify that the file has been transferred correctly, you can list the files on the board:

 In more complex projects, it is common to need to transfer multiple files to the board.
-Here’s how to do it:
+Below, we show you how to do it:

-In Arduino Lab we can upload folders from the window we have seen.
-If we have several files within the folder, it will upload them all.
+In Arduino Lab we can upload folders from the window we’ve seen.
+If we have several files inside the folder, it will upload them all.

-Interestingly, it allows me to choose multiple files outside the folder (this part of the UI is frankly improvable).
+Interestingly, it lets me select multiple files outside the folder (this part of the UI is frankly in need of improvement).

 import os